 Taking a Vitamin D Supplement

-Before considering a supplement, you may want to request to get your levels tested.
-You can look at how much vitamin D is in your prenatal vitamin or any other supplements you are taking.
-Also take into account whether you eat a diet rich in vitamin D. As with any supplement, please run it by your doctor or midwife first.
+Before you consider a supplement, you may want to request your care provider test your levels.
+You can also look at how much vitamin D is in your prenatal vitamin or any other supplements you are taking, and take into account whether you eat a diet rich in vitamin D. As with any supplement, please run it by your doctor or midwife first.

 Vitamin D supplements come in liquid, capsule, or pill form.
 It is a relatively inexpensive supplement.
 As with any vitamin or supplement, quality does matter.
-A report that analyzed 19 of the best-selling vitamin D supplements in the U.S. found all 19 products exceeded their claimed vitamin D3 content, averaging 22% over their stated label claims.
+A report that analyzed 19 of the best-selling vitamin D supplements in the U.S. It found all 19 products exceeded their claimed vitamin D3 content.
+Products averaged 22% over their stated label claims.
 6 of the 19 products exceeded their label claims by greater than 40%.

 Some D3 supplements also include K2.
-The purpose of vitamin K is to help calcium transported by the vitamin D to be absorbed by your bones rather than accumulate in your arteries.
+Vitamin K helps calcium transported by vitamin D to be absorbed by your bones rather than accumulate in your arteries.
 I have two brands of vitamin D in my home right now.
-One is from Athletic Greens; you get a free one-year supply of vitamin D with your first purchase.
+One is from AG1; you get a free one-year supply of vitamin D with your first purchase.
 The other is from Thorne.
 Both of these combine D3 with K2, which is my personal preference.
 If you choose to take a vitamin D supplement, since it is fat-soluble, you should take it with a meal.